DMaisterra/stm32duino-dfu/README.md

 NEW|OLD values every time executing in Mtu.changes.sh script, till I modify for ask values-

 If working with another repo boards, can change destination of upload-reset and dfu-util places, for Mtu.changes.sh.
-When choosing values, recommend first ms of Mtu.detects.sh output.
+When choosing values, recommend firsts "ms" of Mtu.detects.sh output.
-Workingon patch when arduino wont detect dfu device error.
+-----Working patch when arduino wont detect dfu device error-----

 Recommended install all lastests boards libraries, m0, m3, and stm32...
 Choosing older boards defs dive into other errors.